-Outdoor learning is a vital aspect within Scotland's Curriculum, providing both a safe and challenging learning environment as well as a route to supporting learners' achievement, attainment and wellbeing.
+Outdoor learning is a vital aspect within Scotland's Curriculum and is particularly important in the context of COVID-19, providing both a safe and challenging learning environment as well as a route to supporting learners' achievement, attainment and wellbeing.
 CLD and their partners, including the voluntary sector, help to plan and deliver a wide range of progressive, impactful, challenging and sustainable outdoor learning opportunities.
-The John Muir Trust's 'Closing the Gap' and 'Education Recovery' reports provide useful examples of ways to use the award to support equity.
+The John Muir Trust's 'Closing the Gap' and 'Education Recovery' reports provide useful examples of ways to use the award to support equity, including in the context of recovery.
 Some other examples of projects which evidence impact for equity include: